 Navigate to a different bookmark in one of three ways:

-Select a different bookmark from the
+Select a different bookmark from the list in the Bookmark panel.

 up and down buttons in the Bookmark panel to navigate to the previous or next, respectively, bookmark.Select a different